-Terkel documents that between the thirteenth and fifteenth week of pregnancy, the dilation and evacuation, or D & E method of abortion, which is similar to vacuum aspiration, is the method most frequently performed.
-The fetus is too large to pass through the cannula after the first trimester, and therefore must be “dismembered” first, “using instruments”.
-Many professionals either refuse to participate in this procedure, according to Terkel, or have feelings of ambivalence towards performing such a procedure.
+Terkel documents that between the thirteenth and fifteenth week of pregnancy, the dilation and evacuation, or D&E method of abortion, which is similar to vacuum aspiration; vacuum aspiration is the abortion method most frequently performed.
+The fetus is too large to pass through the cannula after the first trimester, and therefore must be "dismembered" first, using instruments.

-After the first trimester, the fetus is too large to pass through the cannula during a vacuum aspiration and must be dismembered by using instruments.
-This process can be so stressful that many professionals express ambivalence towards performing such abortions, while others, despite supporting a woman’s choice to have an abortion, refuse to participate in this procedure, while still supportive of a “women’s choice” of having an abortion.
+This process can be so stressful that many professionals express ambivalence towards performing such abortions, while others, despite supporting a woman's choice to have an abortion, refuse to perform this procedure.

-(Intact) Dilation and Extraction Method of Late Term Abortion
+(Intact) Dilation and Extraction Method of Late-term Abortion - D&X

-The Los Angeles Times Health News accurately describes the Dilation and Exctraction method as follows:
+The Los Angeles Times Health News accurately describes the Dilation and Extraction method as follows:

 Intact dilation and extraction involves removing the fetus feet-first except for the head.
-Physicians then use suction to collapse the head, usually after injecting the fetus with a drug to kill it before beginning the procedure, according to the Times.
-The procedure is banned by a federal law (S 3) that was upheld by a 5-4 U.S. Supreme Court ruling last month.
+Physicians then use suction to collapse the head, usually after injecting the fetus with a drug to kill it before beginning the procedure.

-Sometimes, a abortion that begins as a Dilation and Evacuation, runs in to complications and a Dilation and Extraction is then performed.
-While the law bans (2007) dilation and extraction, under these circumstances, abortion clinicians feel that they are not breaking the law.
+Sometimes, an abortion that begins as a Dilation and Evacuation (D&E) runs in to complications and a Dilation and Extraction (D&X) is then performed.

 Medical Induction or Instillation